Code-Institute-Submissions/simon-milestone-project-two/README.md

 ### Automated Testing

+I tested some of my functions with Jasmine after completing the majority of my JavaScript code.
+As I was completely new to JavaScript and Jasmine at the beginning of this project, I wasn't able to write TDD tests and my JavaScript code simultaneously.
+Therefore, I focussed on writing the code for my project first and then tackled the TDD afterwards.
+I also only tested some of my functions, and not all, as I didn't want to spend too much time on this by using it to test all my functions.

+Now that I have a working knowledge of TDD using Jasmine and a more in depth knowledge of JavaScript, I will try to build my testing suite and write my JavaScript code simultaneously going forward.

+Jasmine-Jquery CDN has been imported into the jasmine testing to allow for jQuery within the JavaScript functions.

 ### Responsive Testing

 I used Google Chrome's Development tools to constantly test each change that I made to my project and to ensure that it appeared in the desired way on different screen sizes.
 I also tested my game on different screen sizes (mobile, tablet and desktop) to ensure it appeared in the desired way on different devices.

-To test my whole game, I went through each feature and documented the results on a spreadsheet.
+To test my whole game (aspects that weren't automated), I went through each feature and documented the results on a spreadsheet.
 The spreadsheet also documents any responsive features and confirms that they work and appear as intended on different screen sizes.
 The link to the spreadsheet it below:

 - [Testing Checklist]()

 ### HTML and CSS Validation

-I used the [W3C HTML Validator tool](https://validator.w3.org/#validate_by_input) to validate my HTML code.
+- I used the [W3C HTML Validator tool](https://validator.w3.org/#validate_by_input) to validate my HTML code.

-I used the [W3C CSS Validator tool](https://jigsaw.w3.org/css-validator/#validate_by_input) to validate my CSS code.
+- I used the [W3C CSS Validator tool](https://jigsaw.w3.org/css-validator/#validate_by_input) to validate my CSS code.

-I used the [Esprima Syntax Validator tool](http://esprima.org/demo/validate.html) to validate my JavaScript syntax.
+- I used the [Esprima Syntax Validator tool](http://esprima.org/demo/validate.html) to validate my JavaScript syntax.

 ### Interesting Bugs Or Problems